-Response Action: Person(s) Responsible: 1.
-Notify Building Administrator 1.
-First person on the scene 2.
-Notify 911 (Local Fire Department) 2.
-Building Administrator Implement Evacuation Plan.
-Direction of evacuation depending on wind direction.
-3. Building Administrator, Fire Department 4.
-Notify Superintendent Building Administrator
+- Notify Building Administrator Person responsible is the first on the scene - 2.
+Notify 911 (Local Fire Department) Person responsible is the Building Administrator - 3.
+Implement Evacuation Plan.
+Direction of evacuation depending on wind direction Person responsible is the Building Administrator, Fire Department - 4.
+Notify Superintendent Person responsible is the Building Administrator